Stainless Steel Bolts vs. Zinc T-nuts

 Now the science of stainless steel bolts with stainless steel T-nuts.
 When a 304 rated stainless steel bolt comes in contact with a 304 rated stainless steel T-nut, you now have the danger of seizing.
 Also, called cold-welding and galling.
 In layman's terms, they stick together.
 Stainless steel produces a protective oxide film to prevent corrosion, but this film makes stainless-to-stainless especially prone to galling/seizing/cold-welding.

 In the climbing wall world, the solution is to use the proper lubricant on the bolt and T-nut before use and every time you move a hold.
 Dry film lubricants, lubricants rich in molybdenum disulfide (moly), graphite, mica, and even extreme pressure waxes are effective in reducing the friction caused when stainless meets stainless.

 Where to Buy Anti-seize

-Creating links to specific products can be tricky with items going out of stock or being discontinued, so we suggest doing your own Google search for "Marine Grade anti-seize stainless steel lubricant."
-Amazon is generally a good place to find them.
+Creating links to specific products can be tricky with items going out of stock or being discontinued, so we suggest doing your own Google search for "Marine Grade Anti-seize Stainless Steel Lubricant."

-If seizing happens and you recognize it when entering or retreating a bolt to/from a t-nut, stop immediately.
+If seizing happens and you recognize it when entering or retreating a bolt either to or from a T-nut, stop immediately.
 There may be a save here.
 Use "penetrating oil."
 Spray into the threads and leave for a few hours.
 Let the oil do its work.
 Again, use the wonderful internet and Google search "penetrating oil."
-You'll find many on Amazon.

 Let's face it, a lot of home wall builders are new to all this and want to get the build done.
 It's the weekend.
 Steps get skipped, like using anti-seize.
 Since you are most likely going to install today, at least use some WD40.
-You can find it at Home Depot/Lowes/Auto Parts store.
+You can find it at most hardware or auto part stores.
 You may get lucky and find anti-seize.